mehdi-fathi/eloquent-filter/README.md

 Especially with more complex filtering your code can become a Monster very fast! :boom:

-### a simple implementation with Eloquent Filter
+### A simple implementation with Eloquent Filter

 Eloquent Filter can help you to fix that problem.
+Just you will set query string to work with that.
 It will save you time and minimize the complexity of your code.

 After installing Eloquent Filter the request URI could look like this: